Code-Institute-Submissions/rock-paper-scissors-22/README.md

 - The page is responsive and contains all the functions across different screen sizes using the dev tools device toolbar.

-- I confirmed that header/navbar, hero, main-section, about, sign up and footer are all readable and easy to understand.
+- I confirmed that all of the content is readable and easy to understand.

-- I also confirm that submit form works: requires an entry in every field and also checks if a user has put a correct email address by checking the email address format.

 ### Bugs